torfs-ict/nanobox-adapter-single-server/README.md

 # Single server adapter

+## Deprecated!
+Project dropped in favor of the [https://github.com/torfs-ict/nanobox-adapter-ubuntu](Ubuntu adapter).

 ## Description

 Custom hosting endpoint adapter for [https://nanobox.io](Nanobox).
 If you have a single server available but still wish to use Nanobox for